Summer air travel is off to a messy start. Here's how to up the chances of getting where you want to go - KTVZ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Samantha Tapfumaneyi and Gregory Wallace contributed to this report.
+CNN’s Samantha Tapfumaneyi, Livvy Doherty and Gregory Wallace contributed to this report.
 Top image: People move through the terminal at John F. Kennedy Airport at the start of the Memorial Day weekend on May 27, 2022, in New York City.
 (Spencer Platt/Getty Images)

 Comments